Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Model Comparisons

 \subsection{Comparing to Nash Equilibrium}

-It is already widely believed that Nash equilibrium is a poor description of humans' initial play in normal-form games \citep[e.g., see][]{goeree01}.
-Nevertheless, for the sake of completeness, we also evaluated the predictive power of Nash equilibrium with error on our datasets.
-Referring again to Figure~\ref{fig:initial}, we see that NEE's predictions were worse than those of every behavioral model on every dataset except \noun{SW95}.
-NEE's predictions were significantly worse than those of QLk on every dataset except \noun{SW95} and \noun{GH01}.
+It is already widely believed that Nash equilibrium is a poor description of humans' initial play in normal-form games \citeeg{goeree01}.
+Nevertheless, for the sake of completeness, we also evaluated the predictive power of Nash equilibrium with error (NEE) on our datasets.
+Referring again to Figure~\ref{fig:initial}, we see that NEE's predictions were worse than those of every behavioral model on every dataset except \noun{SW95} and \noun{CGCB98}.
+NEE's upper bound---using the post-hoc best equilibrium---was significantly worse than QLk's performance on every dataset except \noun{SW95}, \noun{CGCB98}, \noun{RPC09}, and \noun{GH01}.

-NEE's strong performance on \noun{SW95} was surprising; it may have been a result of the unusual subject pool, which consisted of fourth and fifth year undergraduate finance and accounting majors.
-In contrast, it is unsurprising that NEE performed well on \noun{GH01}, since this distribution was deliberately constructed so that human play on half of its games (the ``treasure'' conditions) would be relatively well described by Nash equilibrium.
-Figure~\ref{fig:gh01-mle} separates \noun{GH01} into its ``treasure'' and ``contradiction'' treatments and compares the performance of the behavioral and Nash-based models on these separated datasets.
+NEE's strong performance on \noun{SW95} was surprising; it may have been a result of the unusual subject pool, which consisted of fourth- and fifth-year undergraduate finance and accounting majors.
+In contrast, it is unsurprising that NEE performed well on \noun{GH01}, since this distribution was deliberately constructed so that human play on half of its games (the ``treasure'' conditions) would be relatively well described by Nash equilibrium.\footnote{Of course, \noun{GH01} was also constructed so that human play on the other half of its games would be poorly described by Nash equilibrium.
+However, this is still a difference from the other datasets, in which Nash equilibrium appears to have poorly described an even larger fraction of games.} Figure~\ref{fig:gh01-mle} separates \noun{GH01} into its ``treasure'' and ``contradiction'' treatments and compares the performance of the behavioral and Nash-based models on these separated datasets.
 In addition to the fact that the ``treasure'' games were deliberately selected to favor Nash predictions, many of \noun{GH01}'s games have multiple equilibria.
-This offers an advantage to our NEE model's upper bound, because it gets to pick the equilibrium with best test-set performance on a per-instance basis (see Section~\ref{sec:data-composition} below).
-Note that although NEE thus had a higher upper bound than QLk on the ``treasure'' treatment, its expected performance was still quite poor.
+This conferred an advantage to our NEE model's upper bound, because it was allowed to pick the equilibrium with best test-set performance on a per-instance basis.
+Note that although NEE thus had a higher upper bound than QLk on the ``treasure'' treatment, its average performance was still quite poor.